AustinCodingAcademy/ACA_academicManagerTraining/steps/studentSupportProcess.md

 ### Attend Class

-- Campus Directors attend each class at least once a week to monitor the quality of class instruction, instructor/student engagement, and student comprehension and progression.
+- Campus Directors attend each class at least once a week to monitor the quality of the Instructor's engagement with the student, program, textbook, and lesson.
+Check in on student comprehension and progression.

-    * Anytime you see a student, say "hi!", give 'em a fist bump, high five or ask how they're day is.
+    * Anytime you see a student, say "hi!", give 'em a fist bump, high five and ask how they're day is.
-    * While you're hanging out with them before class ask students how their projects are going, what they are working on, or how they are doing over all.
+    * While you're hanging out with them before class ask students how their projects are going, what they are working on, or how they are doing over all in life.
     * As you spend time in class, walk around and pat shoulders, look at their work, and ask if they can explain why they're doing what they're doing to you.
 The trust you build during this time will prove invaluable to both you and the student.
     * After class make sure you're open to questions and concerns student might want to bring up to you.
 Invite after class talking and hanging out so the student always know this is a community to gather around and be a part of.

-### Communicate with Your Instructors
+### Communicate with your Instructors

 - Instructors are on the frontline with our students.
-They are regularly grading the students' assignments and hearing the questions they ask, and reading their blogs.
-The Instructor is in the know when it comes to how the student's are progressing.
+They are regularly grading the students' assignments, hearing the questions they ask, and reading their blogs.
+The Instructor is in the know when it comes to the status of a student.

     * Regularly communicate with instructors to gain better insight into classroom successes as well as areas for improvement.
     * Ask Instructors how you could help them engage students better.
+    * Offer suggestions for more effective instructional methods.
+    * When checking on student attendance and grades, note your concerns in an email to send to the instructor as a follow-up on.

-### Use Your Tutors
+### Talk with your Tutors

 - Tutors see the students in one-on-one scenarios and often find themselves in conversation with the students that highlight their struggles.
 Communicate with tutors about students' learning trends including assignments or concepts that students commonly find difficult.
     * Send emails and rocketChats to each tutor to get their thoughts on students they've worked with.